Limit shape for infinite rank limit of tensor power decomposition for Lie algebras of series so(2n+1): Introduction

 The paper is organized as follows.
-In Section \ref{sec:statements} we introduce the probability measure, fix the required notations, introduce the coordinates $x$ and describe the generalized Young diagrams and their boundaries $f_{n}$ that are used to state Theorem \ref{diagram-convergence-theorem}.
-We then recall that the probability measure for the tensor power decomposition for spinor representation of $\son$ can be written in an explicit form.
+In Section \ref{sec:statements} we describe tensor power decomposition for spinor representation of $\son$, that is used to introduce the probability measure.
+We fix the required notations, introduce the coordinates $x$ and describe the generalized Young diagrams and their boundaries $f_{n}$ that are used to state Theorem \ref{diagram-convergence-theorem}.
+We then explain the multiplicity formula by skew Howe duality and discuss the insertion algorithm, that can be used to sample random Young diagrams.